HeapHopper/Spotit/markdown/01_data_preparation.md

 df = df.groupby('track_id', as_index=False).max()
 ```

-Last, lets count the `1`'s in each genre after updating the dummy colmuns using the sub-genre data:
+Last, lets count the `1`'s in each genre after updating the dummy columns using the sub-genre data:

 ```python